octopitus/rn-sliding-up-panel/README.md

 # Methods

-## transitionTo: (value: number, onComplete: Function)
+## transitionTo: (value: number | TimingAnimationConfig)

 Programmatically move panel to a given value.
+Accepts a number or an object that may have the following options:

+- **toValue**: The value that the panel will move to.
+- **duration**: Length of animation (milliseconds).
+Default is 260.
+- **easing**: Easing function to define curve.
+Default is `Easing.inOut(Easing.ease)`.
+- **onAnimationEnd**: A callback that will be called when the animation is done.